gromerol/utilerias/urbanairship/mobile/ios/documentation/index.md

 the [Urban Airship documentation](http://docs.urbanairship.com/build/ios.html) for further details.
 The `airshipconfig.plist` file included with the module's example application contains the updated properties.
 * Rich Push user info is stored in the device keychain.
 This allows the user info to persist through app uninstalls and device upgrades, but this can cause problems during development if you want to test a fresh install.
-To force a reset of the user credentials, set `clearKeychain` to YES in either the `AirshipConfig.plist` file.
+To force a reset of the user credentials, set `clearKeychain` to YES in the `AirshipConfig.plist` file.
 This clears the keychain every time the application starts, so it should only be used in development.

 ## Setup